 Once your procedure is over you will go back to the prep and recovery area.
-Here a nurse will monitor your heart rate, blood pressure, and the site where your procedure was preformed.
+Here a nurse will monitor your heart rate, blood pressure, and the site where your procedure was performed.
 Let the nurse know if you are experiencing any pain or discomfort at this time.
 After 1 hour of recovery you will be discharged to go home or sent back to your hospital room.

 You may resume your regular diet after discharge.
 You should drink at least six, 8 oz. glasses of water over the next 24 hours.
 Water helps to clear the dye used during the procedure.